 Strength & Conditioning (S&C) is an important piece of the puzzle when it comes to training for a marathon but is often neglected.
-The first 8 weeks include S&C and it's worth making the effort to get these sessions in.
-A marathon, particularly the latter stages, is very much about strength rather than aerobic capacity, so building a strong foundation in the first half of the training plan will pay dividends in the second half of the plan, and in the race itself.
+An ultramarathon, particularly the latter stages, is very much about strength rather than aerobic capacity, so building a strong foundation is really important.

+Each S&C session need not be longer than 45 minutes twice a week.
+If however, you're struggling to squeeze these session in around your training, drop it down to 3 sessions a week of 15 mins each.

-Each S&C session should be no longer than 45 minutes, 60 at a maximum.
-Include exercises that will develop running-specific muscles, such as:
+Include exercises that will develop runningspecific muscles, such as:

-Running specific muscles

-- Squats
+- · Squats

-- Lunges
+- · Lunges

+- · Single leg squats

-- Circuit Training
+- Glute bridges

+- · Calf raises

-- Kettlebell workouts
+- · Kettlebell workouts

 - Hamstring curls

 - Leg Press

-Core work
+- · Core work plank, Russian twists etc